 Student Money and Housing

 Student Money and Housing can provide information and guidance on managing your money during your studies.
 They offer financial support and any monetary advice needed for students moving into private rented housing.
 The team also manage the Guarantor Scheme for those students that don’t have a UK Guarantor.
-If you need help with money or housing matters, contact us to arrange an appointment with an advisor.

 As a Surrey student, you automatically become a member of the Students’ Union.
 The University of Surrey Students’ Union is a not-for-profit charity, led by students, for students.
 We are the sole representative body for University of Surrey students and we are the centres of student life on campus.
 We offer over 40 Sports Clubs and over 60 societies, including a number of international and religious societies, for you to get involved with.